 6. Norwegian 5-Day Pacific Coastal.
 This one-way cruise from Vancouver to Los Angeles is a nice option for US-based travelers who want to stay close to home, and those who don’t have the time to be away for a week or longer.
-This cruise also takes place on the NCL Bliss, the line’s newest ship going into service in mid-2018, with this itinerary occurring in late September.
+This cruise also takes place on the NCL Joy, the line’s newest ship going into service in May 2019, with this itinerary occurring in early October.
 All NCL ships have pool lifts, and younger family members in particular will enjoy the multiple water slides and two-deck go-cart race track.
 Ports of call include Victoria BC (Canada) and San Francisco, which means more great news for wheelchair users.
 Although Canada is not subject to US accessibility laws, it has its own wheelchair friendly laws that make Vancouver and Victoria nice options.
 San Francisco and Los Angeles are large cities, but they are subject to the ADA and have several choices for accessible tours and transportation.

 Sometimes your biggest obstacle is only one step.
 Here is a great lightweight ramp you can use at home and when you cruise in less accessible ports of call: Drive Medical Single Fold Portable Wheelchair Scooter Ramp with Carry Handle and Travel Bag, 3 Feet Long, Gun Metal

 7. Royal Caribbean Western Caribbean (from Miami).
 I love this itinerary for a couple of reasons.
 First, it’s on the Symphony of the Seas, a cruise ship so new that the paint is probably still drying.
 That means it’s super wheelchair accessible (including three pool lifts), and HUGE.
 It just happens to be the world’s largest cruise ship at the moment, so chances are you’re not going to run out of food to eat or things to do.
-In addition to offering all-docked port stops at Costa Maya (Mexico), Cozumel (Mexico), and Nassau (Bahamas), it also stops in Roatan (Honduras), which isn’t a typical port of call for a western Caribbean itinerary.
+In addition to offering all-docked port stops at Costa Maya (Mexico), Cozumel (Mexico), and Coco Cay (Bahamas), it also stops in Roatán (Honduras), which isn’t a typical port of call for a Western Caribbean itinerary.
 During accessible shore excursions, you can experience things like rides on beach wheelchairs, animal interactions, and scenic drives.
 This cruise is also family friendly, and ideal for large groups.

 8. Princess 10-Day Eastern Caribbean Voyager (from Fort Lauderdale).
 I went on this cruise in November 2018 as my graduation reward from the Princess Academy.
 I went alone in my Whill Model Ci mobility device, which I thought would be a great test of the ship’s accessibility, as well as that of the ports and tours.
 I really loved this itinerary because the ship docks at all six ports of call, and we also had three full days at sea to enjoy activities on the ship.
 The Crown Princess is a bit older, but was recently refurbished and is absolutely lovely to see.
 The food is excellent, and I had no trouble rolling around the entire ship.
 I had a very spacious ocean view accessible stateroom that was definitely adequate for my needs.
 It took a bit of research, but I was able to find an accessible shore excursion at every port of call, which included Antigua, Martinique, St. Kitts, St. Thomas, Barbados, and Grand Turk.